AFLplusplus/AFLplusplus/docs/FAQ.md

 See [docs/best_practices.md#improving-stability](docs/best_practices.md#improving-stability).

-## How do I fuzz a network service?
+## How can I fuzz a network service?

 The short answer is - you cannot, at least not "out of the box".

 For more information, see [docs/best_practices.md#fuzzing-network-service](docs/best_practices.md#fuzzing-network-service).

-## How do I fuzz a GUI program?
+## How can I fuzz a GUI program?

 See [docs/best_practices.md#fuzzing-gui-program](docs/best_practices.md#fuzzing-gui-program).